 Our recent growth in operating expenses is mainly due to higher headcounts to support our growth and expansion, and we expect that trend to continue.
-Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn, on-demand 3D printing, CNC-machined and injection-molded custom parts for prototyping and short-run production.
-For us to achieve our goals, we anticipate continued substantial investments in technology and personnel, resulting in increased operating expenses.
+Our business strategy is to continue to be a leading online and technology-enabled manufacturer of quick-turn, on-demand injection-molded, CNC-machined, CNC-turned and 3D printed custom parts for prototyping and low-volume production.
+In order to achieve our goals, we anticipate continued substantial investments in technology and personnel, resulting in increased operating expenses.

 Marketing and sales.
-Marketing and sales expense consists primarily of employee compensation, benefits, commissions, stock-based compensation, marketing programs such as print and pay-per-click advertising, trade shows, direct mail and other related overhead.
+Marketing and sales expense consists primarily of employee compensation, benefits, commissions, stock-based compensation, marketing programs such as electronic, print and pay-per-click advertising, trade shows and other related overhead.
 We expect sales and marketing expense to increase in the future as we increase the number of marketing and sales professionals and marketing programs targeted to increase our customer base.